pollycoder/pollycoder.github.io/_posts/2022-09-01-Basic-Usage-of-ROS-A .md

 sudo apt install ros-noetic-desktop-full
 ```

-<font color=yellow>p.s.
-If you want to install more other packages ROS doesn't have, use the following command:</font>
+> p.s.
+If you want to install more other packages ROS doesn't have, use the following command:

 ```shell
 sudo apt install ros-noetic-PACKAGE # Replace PACKAGE with target package name
 ```
+{: .prompt-info }
 ### Step 5 Setup the environment

 ROS environment is quite like bash, use the following command to source ros-bash: